allenai/pnp/README.md

 This library depends on DyNet with the
 [Scala DyNet bindings](https://github.com/clab/dynet/tree/master/contrib/swig).
 This library has been tested with DyNet commit `03b2be8dd83ac55e4a2c0279faf99dbd0b3a80bd`.
 See the link for build instructions.
+NOTE: the flag to include SWIG scala bindings changed, and you need to use an older version with this older code.
+Where the instructions say `-DENABLE_SWIG=ON`, instead use `-DINCLUDE_SWIG=ON`.
+The older version of dynet also requires boost headers, which are not mentioned in the current build instructions.
+On Ubuntu, you can install these with this command:
+`sudo apt-get install libboost-all-dev`.

-After building this library, run the following commands from the `pnp` root directory:
+After building DyNet, run the following commands from the `pnp` root directory:

 ```
 cd lib